Climate-related Disclosures : IFRS S2

 Heightened demand for labor saving and automation solutions due to increased floods, typhoons, massive snowfall, landslides, and infection outbreaks

-Short to long term Downstream Heightened demand from customers for semiconductor manufacturing equipment with high automation capability to respond to business continuity challenges ↑↑↑
+Short to long term Downstream Heightened demand from customers for semiconductor manufacturing equipment with high automation capability to respond to business continuity challenges ↑↑↑ ● Develop semiconductor manufacturing equipment with high automation capability so that customer processes can be operated by a small number of people even during disasters

 In a decarbonized future society with enhanced climate control measures in place, it is assumed that more new players will enter the sector of low carbon product and energy-efficient equipment development, increasing chances to strengthen collaboration through alliances and M&A. It is also expected that there will be increased demand from customers for low carbon products and recycled materials.
 To meet such needs, we will promote development and sales of environmentally friendly products with added environmental value.